Axway/api-builder-docs/plugins/remark-lint-validate-internal-links/test/fixtures/links.md

 *   **no-undefined-references** for HUGO's way of doing [links]({{< ref "/docs/guides/debug_a_flow#debugging-flows" >}} "This is the link title").
 *   **no-undefined-references** for HUGO's way of doing relative [links]({{< relref "../Guides/Best_Practices.md" >}}  "This is the link title").
-*   **validate-internal-links** for a [link](../Guides/Best_Practices.md) using relative paths.
+*   **validate-internal-links** for a [link](../Guides/Best_Practices.md) with relative path.
 WORKS in pure Markdown, does not work in HUGO.
 We do not want to use this style so we want linter warning for it.
-*   **validate-internal-links** for an [anchor](../Guides/Best_Practices.md#codebase) using relative paths.
+*   **validate-internal-links** for an [anchor](../Guides/Best_Practices.md#codebase) with relative path.
 WORKS in pure Markdown, does not work in HUGO.
 We do not want to use this style so we want linter warning for it.

 ## Working reference style links
 This section contains working [reference style links][].